Fukaya category of Grassmannians: rectangles: Introduction

-for all eigenvalues $\lambda$.\\\\ A question one could start with is to find sets of \textit{generators} for these triangulated categories.
+A question one could start with is to find sets of \textit{generators} for these triangulated categories.
 On one side Dyckerhoff \cite{Dy} showed that, whenever $W$ has isolated singularities, the category of singularities is generated by skyscraper sheaves at the singular points.
 On the symplectic side no such general statement is known, and generators have been described only in special cases.
-For $X=\mathbb{P}^n$ Cho \cite{Ch} showed that the Clifford Lagrangian torus supports $n+1$ local systems with nonzero Floer cohomology, corresponding to the critical points of $W:\check{X}\to \mathbb{C}$ with $\check{X}=(\mathbb{C}^*)^n$ and
+For $X=\mathbb{P}^n$ Cho \cite{Ch} showed that the Clifford Lagrangian torus supports $n+1$ local systems with nonzero Floer cohomology, corresponding to the critical points of $W:X^\vee\to \mathbb{C}$ with $X^\vee=(\mathbb{C}^*)^n$ and

-This picture generalizes to arbitrary $X=X(\Delta)$ smooth projective Fano toric varieties over $\mathbb{C}$, where the Clifford torus is replaced by the monotone Lagrangian torus fiber over the barycenter of the polytope $\Delta$ and again $\check{X}=(\mathbb{C}^*)^n$, with $W$ determined by $\Delta$ and now one has $\chi(X(\Delta))$ local systems corresponding to its critical points.
-See the work of Fukaya-Oh-Ohta-Ono \cite{FOOOt} (also relevant for more general settings).\\\\ A natural case to consider next is the one of Grassmannians $X=\Gr(k,n)$ parametrizing $k$-dimensional linear subspaces of $\mathbb{C}^n$.
-This exhibits some novel features that are not apparent in the toric case: building on Peterson's general presentation of the quantum cohomology of flag varieties, Marsh-Rietsch \cite{MR} proposed a Landau-Ginzburg mirror $\check{X}=\check{\Gr}(k,n)$ that is not a single complex torus, but rather a glueing of complex torus charts.
-We review this in Section 1, where we show (Proposition \ref{Prop1}) how certain diagrams with \textit{dihedral symmetry} index the summands of the Fukaya category, see Figure \ref{fig:flowers}.
+This picture generalizes to arbitrary $X=X(\Delta)$ smooth projective Fano toric varieties over $\mathbb{C}$, where the Clifford torus is replaced by the monotone Lagrangian torus fiber over the barycenter of the polytope $\Delta$ and again $X^\vee=(\mathbb{C}^*)^n$, with $W$ determined by $\Delta$ and now one has $\chi(X(\Delta))$ local systems corresponding to its critical points.
+See the work of Fukaya-Oh-Ohta-Ono \cite{FOOOt} (also relevant for more general settings).

+A natural case to consider next is the one of Grassmannians $X=\Gr(k,n)$ parametrizing $k$-dimensional linear subspaces of $\mathbb{C}^n$.
+This exhibits some novel features that are not apparent in the toric case: building on Peterson's general presentation of the quantum cohomology of flag varieties, Marsh-Rietsch \cite{MR} proposed a Landau-Ginzburg mirror $X^\vee=\vGr(k,n)$ that is not a single complex torus, but rather a glueing of complex torus charts.
+We review this in Section \ref{Section1}, where we show (Proposition \ref{Prop1}) how certain diagrams with \textit{dihedral symmetry} index the summands of the Fukaya category: see Figure \ref{fig:flowers}.